noturbob/Redact/README.md

-Redact.js
+🚀 Redact.js

 A minimal, user-friendly web API framework for Node.js.
 Redact is built from the ground up to provide the essential tools for creating fast and scalable web applications, without the bloat.

 It's a perfect project for learning the fundamentals of how Node.js frameworks like Express work under the hood.

+📋 Table of Contents

 Features

-Clean Routing: Expressive and simple router for GET, POST, PUT, and DELETE requests.

-Middleware Support: Use app.use() to add middleware for logging, authentication, and more.

-Automatic JSON Parsing: Incoming JSON request bodies are automatically parsed and made available on req.body.

-Response Helpers: Simple helpers like res.json() and res.status() to make sending responses a breeze.

-Centralized Error Handling: A robust system to catch errors and prevent server crashes, sending clean responses to the client.

 Installation

+Quick Start

+API Guide

+Routing

+Middleware

+Error Handling

+Contributing

+License

+✨ Features

+⚡️ Clean Routing: Expressive and simple router for GET, POST, PUT, and DELETE requests.

+📦 Middleware Support: Use app.use() to add chainable middleware for logging, authentication, and more.

+✨ Automatic JSON Parsing: Incoming JSON request bodies are automatically parsed and made available on req.body.

+📝 Response Helpers: Simple helpers like res.json() and res.status() to make sending responses a breeze.

+🛡️ Centralized Error Handling: A robust system to catch errors and prevent server crashes, sending clean responses to the client.

+💾 Installation

 To install Redact from the npm registry, run the following command in your project directory:

 npm install @noturbob/redact

-Quick Start
+🏁 Quick Start

 Getting a server up and running is simple.
 Create an index.js file and add the following code: